adambard/learnxinyminutes-docs/raku.html.markdown

 ## You can use a module (bring its declarations into scope) with
 ## the `use` keyword:
-use JSON::Tiny; # if you installed Rakudo* or Panda, you'll have this module say from-json('[1]').perl; #=> [1]
+use JSON::Tiny; # if you installed Rakudo* or Zef, you'll have this module say from-json('[1]').perl; #=> [1]

 ## You should not declare packages using the `package` keyword (unlike Perl 5).